svenluijten/forge-cli/README.md

 The `provider` option can be either `github` (default) or `custom`.

 #### delete:git
 Remove a git project from the given site.
+You will need to confirm your action.

 ```bash
 $ forge delete:git {serverId} {siteId}